mieubrisse/man-vs-myopia-app/README.md

 To initialise firebase for local development run `npm install -g firebase-tools` and then `firebase login` and `firebase init`.

-To launch the local firebase emulator run `firebase emulators:start`.
+To launch the local firebase emulator run `firebase emulators:start --export-on-exit --import ./firebase-data-temp`.

 #### Deployment